Dani3lSun/apex-plugin-apexscreencapture/README.md

 - **DOM UI Selector** - Choose if a graphical selector should be used or not.
 - **DOM Filter** - A selector that an element should match in order to be outlined and clicked.
 Default is 'div'.
 No value means no filter is enabled and all elements would be outlined.
 - **Hide Label** - Shows/Hides a label above the visual indicator.
 The label contains the element's name, id, class name, and dimensions.
+- **Selector Border Color** - Color of the DOM selector outline
+- **Selector Fill Content** - Whether the content of a selected area is filled with color or not.
+(30% darker than selector´s border color)
 - **JQuery Selector** - Enter the JQuery Selector that should be captured
 - **Open image in new tab (or save to Item)** - Choose whether the image should be opened in a new tab or saved as base64 png to an APEX item
 - **Item Picker** - Item which holds the base64 png image informations